anovijay/Prost/context.md

    - Returns: next attempt number (1, 2, 3, ...)

 3. **`updateProgress(currentProgress:newCompletion:allCompletions:)`**
+   - **CRITICAL FIX**: Filters completions by userId AND level (not just userId)
    - Adds passage to completedPassageIds (if new)
-   - Increments totalAttempts
+   - Increments totalAttempts (for this level only)
-   - Recalculates averageScore (mean of all attempts)
+   - Recalculates averageScore (mean of attempts in this level)
-   - Updates bestScore (max score)
+   - Updates bestScore (max score in this level)
    - Updates latestScore (new completion score)
    - Sets lastActivityAt to now
    - Returns: Updated UserProgress